-Google My Business is a powerful tool to grow your business by generating leads.
-With Google My Business, you can manage all of your online information from one place.
+Google Business Profile is a powerful tool to grow your business by generating leads.
+With Google Business Profile, you can manage all of your online information from one place.

-Google My Business is free and connects you to all of Google’s services, including Google Maps.
+Google Business Profile is free and connects you to all of Google’s services, including Google Maps.
 Google introduced GMB in 2014 when it replaced Google Places and Google+ Local.

-We’re sharing how to optimize Google My Business so you can make the most of your online presence.
+We’re sharing how to optimize Google Business Profile so you can make the most of your online presence.

 Why You Should Verify Your GMB Profile

-Before you get started, you should properly set up and verify your Google My Business account to fully optimize it.
+Before you get started, you should properly set up and verify your Google Business Profile account to fully optimize it.

-According to Google, claiming your Google My Business listing has five main benefits:
+According to Google, claiming your Google Business Profile listing has five main benefits:

 - Increasing your online credibility